 Six infants die of hypothermia in Gaza

-warning of a disaster
+Warning of a disaster

-necessary help for the population
+Necessary help for the population

-The human price of the conflict
+The human cost of conflict

-destruction of the medical infrastructure
+Destruction of medical infrastructure

-allegations against Israel
+Accusations against Israel

 The individual tragedy of affected families

-life in tents and the cold
+Life in tents and the cold

 The effects of the conflict on the population